Skip to content

 OrderedList is included in StarterKit.
 If you are building a custom setup without StarterKit, add it manually:

-import { Editor, Document, Text, Paragraph, OrderedList } from '@domternal/core';
+import { Document, Text, Paragraph, OrderedList } from '@domternal/core';

 extensions: [Document, Text, Paragraph, OrderedList],